mirage/mirage-www/tmpl/blog/mirage-3.0-errors.md

 The last line says that `Mirage_fs_unix` satisfies the `Mirage_fs_lwt.S` signature but also exposes a concrete `error` type.
-Users of `Mirage_fs_unix` can then pattern-match on the exact concrete error (do for instance do something useful when an `Unix_error` is raised) -- used the context of MirageOS, only the cases defines in `Mirage_fs.error` will be visible to the user.
+Users of `Mirage_fs_unix` can then pattern-match on the exact concrete error (for instance, to do something useful when a `Unix_error` is raised) -- used in the context of MirageOS, only the cases defined in `Mirage_fs.error` will be visible to the user.
 We strongly advocate using the same approach in your libraries, as it brings the flexibility of using concrete types vs. proper abstraction through composition.

 ### Conclusion

-Mirage3 use the `result` type pervasively, requires libraries to provide pretty-printer for their error types and recommend using private row types when abstract error types are not enough.
+Mirage3 uses the `result` type pervasively, requires libraries to provide pretty-printer for their error types and recommends using private row types when abstract error types are not enough.